 Seeking hidden gems has never been easy, and sometimes we have to play detective to get meetings with companies we are interested in.
 This time, we had to involve our local sources, use social media networks, engage interpreters, and make multiple phone calls to get a hold of the CEO of one small industrial holding we found of great interest.
 Our attempts landed us a meeting with the company's CFO at a factory located a couple of hours from Ho Chi Minh City.
 Later in our trip, we also flew to another province to visit the company's other assets and busy factories, helping us get a better sense for the company's investment potential, in light of expanding earnings and lagging multiple.

-We also found a few other companies whose facilities we saw first-hand, and which were reminiscent of successful investments we have made in other markets in the past couple of years: an IT distributor benefiting from digitization, a growing software company, and an airport services provider seeing expansion through increases in the number of air travelers in Vietnam.
+We also found a few other companies whose facilities we saw first-hand, and which were reminiscent of successful investments the fund has made in other markets in the past couple of years: an IT distributor benefiting from digitization, a growing software company, and an airport services provider seeing expansion through increases in the number of air travelers in Vietnam.